yushundong/yushundong.github.io/_pages/about.md

 News
 ------
+* May 2024: Two papers accepted by SIGKDD.
 * May 2024: One paper accepted by ACL.
 * May 2024: One paper accepted by ICML.
 * Mar.
 2024: One paper accepted by TheWebConf.